Frequently Asked Questions

 • Workplace Pensions — Contributions are taken from your pay before tax is applied.
 In this case, full tax relief is automatic, even for higher earners, and you don’t need to claim anything.

-• Basic rate taxpayers (20%) — For personal pensions, the provider will automatically claim the 20% tax relief from HMRC and add it to your pension.
+• Basic rate taxpayers (20%) — For personal pensions, your provider will automatically claim the 20% tax relief from HMRC and add it to your pension.
 You don’t need to do anything.

 • Higher rate taxpayers (40%) — You can claim the extra tax relief above the basic rate through your Self Assessment Tax Return.